lvgl/lvgl/docs/widgets/core/textarea.md

 If `lv_textarea_set_cursor_click_pos(textarea, true)` is applied the cursor will jump to the position where the Text area was clicked.

 ### Hide the cursor
-The cursor is always visible, hiwever it can be good idea to style to be visible only in `LV_STATE_FOCUSED` state.
+The cursor is always visible, however it can be a good idea to style it to be visible only in `LV_STATE_FOCUSED` state.

 ### One line mode
-The Text area can be configures to be one lined with `lv_textarea_set_one_line(textarea, true)`.
+The Text area can be configured to be on a single line with `lv_textarea_set_one_line(textarea, true)`.
-In this mode the height is set automatically to show only one line, line break character are ignored, and word wrap is disabled.
+In this mode the height is set automatically to show only one line, line break characters are ignored, and word wrap is disabled.

 ### Password mode
 The text area supports password mode which can be enabled with `lv_textarea_set_password_mode(textarea, true)`.